-Then it was off to Nottingham at the weekend to enjoy lunch at Red’s True BBQ and then on the street parallel with this restaurant to an Oxfam Music and Bookshop.
-A mighty haul was discovered – I think I bagged five or six titles from there.
-Then more recently back in Loughborough I happened upon a stash of Child books that someone had brought in only that morning.
+Then it was off to Nottingham at the weekend.
+A mighty haul was discovered in the Oxfam Music and Bookshop – I think I bagged five or six titles from there.
+Then more recently back in Loughborough I happened upon a stash of Child books that someone had brought in to a charity shop only that morning.
 Maximum joy!

 In The Enemy Jack Reacher – imagine a big man with big hands who looks nothing like Tom Cruise – is still in the military serving as an MP.
 The story starts on New Year’s Eve 1989 when an Army Major General dies of a heart attack in a North Carolina motel, supposedly in the company of a hooker.
 Reacher investigates and notices a lot (he’s almost like Sherlock Holmes in his detective abilities) including the fact that the general’s briefcase is missing.

 Reacher teams up with a sexy fast-driving female MP Lieutenant Summer and they travel to Virginia to tell the Major’s wife that her husband has died.
 However when they get there they find that she’s had her head caved in with a blunt instrument.
 The plot thickens… and thickens…